treble37/hmark_react_training/NOTES.md

 - The => uses the "this" that inherits from the parent scope enclosure
 - Higher order function - a function that accepts a function

+### Naming

+- React components traditionally start with an uppercase character

+### Other Core Features

+- Error boundaries
+- Lifecycle methods
+- Context - centralize your data
+- Redux - centralize your application state

+* Do AJAX calls in componentDidMount because you want to make sure your component is mounted
+* getDerviedStateFromProps(props) - called any time props have changed

+- Stateless functional components (basically declare a function) - Cory recommends you use these because they're faster unless you need state

+### Installation

+npm install --save-dev react-test-renderer

+### Chrome Plugins

+- React developer tools
+- Redux dev tools

+### Reading

+- React Documentation
+- Egghead.io, Pluralsight
+- Looking at open source

 ## Day 1 6/6/18